PASSOVER AND OUR MESSIAH: THE PROMISE KEPT

 'For I will pour out water on the thirsty soil, streams on the dry ground.
 I will pour out My Spirit on your children.'
 (Isaiah 44:3)

 May the Holy Spirit draw you to the God of Israel through His Messiah Yeshua.
 Then you would be able to celebrate this Passover season with the new life that our God has given us with the Death and the Resurrection of His Lamb.
 This is God's Way, not man's.
 He is right beside you now; tell Him you want to have the Blood of Messiah Yeshua over the doorposts of your heart.
-Give me a call and we'll talk about Yeshua.
+Email me and we'll talk about Yeshua.
 Open your heart to Him now.

 LAMBSKINS